 Nasal, Sinus and Eye Conditions

-Eye allergies or allergic conjunctivitis often coincide with nasal allergies, but in as many as 30% of patients can be the only symptom.
-Symptoms include eye itching, wateriness, or redness.
+Eye allergies or allergic conjunctivitis often coincide with nasal allergies, but in as many as 30% of patients, these can be the only symptoms.
+They can include eye itching, wateriness, or redness.
 Treatments include medications (eye drops and/or oral antihistamines) and immunotherapy.

 Skin allergies are very common and come in many different varieties.
 Atopic dermatitis (AD) or eczema is a lifelong skin disorder that generally starts in childhood.
 It is closely related to seasonal or indoor allergies and is often the first presentation of the “atopic march,” in which children present initially with eczema followed by allergies and then asthma.
 Contact dermatitis is another type of skin condition that can be from an irritant (such as excessive exposure to water and soap) or from an allergic substance (such as poison ivy or nickel in costume jewelry).
 Diagnosis is based on a thorough history and physical as well as skin testing, either with prick testing or patch testing to determine if there is a culprit or inciting allergen.
 Chronic itching without a rash can also be secondary to allergies, and testing can help identify if there are any environmental factors worsening the symptoms.

-Asthma is reversible airway obstruction with symptoms of cough, wheeze, shortness of breath, and chest tightness which respond to inhalers such as albuterol and to steroids.
-Diagnosis is based on history, exam, and lung function testing such as spirometry.
+Asthma is a reversible airway obstruction with symptoms that can include coughing, wheezing, shortness of breath, and chest tightness which respond to inhalers such as albuterol and to steroids.
+Diagnosis is based on history, an exam, and lung function tests such as spirometry.
 Some asthma is intermittent only based on certain exposures (allergens, illnesses) or induced by exercise (ie. exercise induced bronchospasms or EIB).
 Some is persistent and requires daily medications to prevent or control lung inflammation.
 A chronic cough can be a sign of asthma, especially in children, and is known as “cough variant” asthma.
-Cough can also be signs of rhinitis, allergic or nonallergic.
+A cough can also be signs of rhinitis, allergic or nonallergic.
 Immunotherapy (allergy “shots” or “drops”) can help prevent the progression of allergies to asthma when utilized in children.
 Reflux is another common cause for a chronic cough.
-Treatment of chronic cough is based on a diagnosis, which usually requires evaluation and testing.
+Treatment of a chronic cough is based on a diagnosis, which usually requires evaluation and testing.